 - for a journey in search of the unknown unknowns (see my favorite video of Avinash Kaushik, Google Evangelist),

-- driven by the passion to using data and analytics to solve really hard problems (see our Strata keynote),
+- driven by the passion to use Artificial Intelligence to solve really hard problems (see our Strata keynote),

 - competing with the top 1% talent in the world (want to be part of a team that challenges the impossible?),